 On the splash screen there is the following data: an instrument name, firmware version and measurement module version.
-There is also the manufacturer's data.
+There is also the manufacturer's data such as their WWW address and phone number.

 Pressing on the splash screen the following key or Causes the display of menu command referred to as User setup->Contrast.
 This shortcut is used to set the contrast even if there is no information shown as a result of contrast setting being too high or too low.
 Pressing any key leads to entering the results screen.
 The results screen displays automatically in 30 seconds' time.